England

 Block 5: Contemporary issues: mental health and society

-Throughout the module, there will be a focus on client/service user voices and experiences, and discussions on research evidence and diversity issues.
+Throughout the module, the focus will be on client/service user voices and experiences, and discussions on research evidence and diversity issues.
 You'll also be introduced to three fictional service-user/client narratives that will unfold across the module (e.g. through videos and podcasts) to illustrate the module content.

-Some of the real-world topics covered in the module involve issues that some people may find personally emotive or currently sensitive.
-Individual content warnings will be given before such material is presented, outlining the issues to be covered and suggesting ways in which you might engage with it if it is personally relevant to you.
-Before signing up, we invite you to look through the topics covered (as described above) and to consider whether this is the right time to undertake this module.
+Some of the real-world topics covered in the module involve issues that you may find personally emotive or currently sensitive.
+This includes material on anxiety, depression, abuse and loss.
+Sections will highlight the issues to be covered and suggest ways in which you might engage with them if they are personally relevant to you.
+However, before signing up, we invite you to carefully review the topics covered (as described above) and consider whether this is the right time to undertake this module.

 Although this module does not qualify you to practise in counselling and/or mental health, it provides key knowledge and skills for those seeking careers in all areas of applied psychology.
 You'll also gain academic and practical learning of relevance to many other careers where 'people skills' are particularly important – for instance, in social work, nursing, teaching, the police/probation service or other professions – if you're seeking further knowledge and training in mental health and counselling theory and skills.